Hierarchical Graph Representations in Digital Pathology

 \section{Conclusion}

 Pixel-based processing of pathology images suffers from the context-resolution trade-off, and misses the notion of biological entity and tissue composition.
-In this work, we proposed an entity-based tissue representation and learning to address the issues with pixel-based processing.
-To achieve this, we proposed two novel contributions: (i) a hierarchical entity-graph representation of a tissue image by incorporating multisets of pathologically intuitive biological entities, and (ii) a hierarchical graph neural network for sequentially processing the entity-graph representation and mapping the tissue composition to respective tissue functionality.
-Further, we introduce BReAst Cancer Subtyping (BRACS), a large cohort of breast tumor regions-of-interest annotated with breast cancer subtypes.
+In this work, we propose an entity-based tissue representation and learning to address the issues with pixel-based processing.
+To that end, our two specific contributions are: (i)~a hierarchical entity-graph representation of a tissue image by incorporating multisets of pathologically intuitive biological entities, and (ii)~a hierarchical graph neural network for sequentially processing the entity-graph representation for mapping tissue compositions to respective tissue classes.
+Further, we introduce BReAst Cancer Subtyping (BRACS), a large cohort of breast tumor regions-of-interest, annotated with breast cancer subtypes.
 BRACS encompasses seven breast cancer subtypes to represent a realistic breast cancer diagnosis scenario.
-Using BRACS and BACH, a public breast cancer subtyping dataset, we demonstrate the performance of the proposed methodology for classifying breast tumor regions-of-interest into cancer subtypes.
-Upon assessment through various classification settings, our methodology outperformed several state-of-the-art pixel-based and entity-graph based classification methodologies in terms of classification performance.
-Further, we benchmarked the performance of our methodology on the BRACS dataset by comparing it to three independent pathologists.
-Notably, the proposed methodology achieved better per-cancer subtype and overall aggregated classification performance.
+Using BRACS as well as a public breast cancer subtyping dataset BACH, we demonstrate herein the superior performance of our proposed methodology for classifying breast tumor regions-of-interest into cancer subtypes.
+Under various experimental settings, our methodology is shown to outperform state-of-the-art pixel-based and entity-graph based classification approaches.
+Furthermore, we benchmark our methodology on the BRACS dataset by comparing it to three independent pathologists.
+Notably, our method achieves better performance for per-cancer subtype and overall aggregated classification.
 Although we have evaluated our method for breast cancer classification, the technology is easily extendable to other tissue types and diseases.
-Notably, the proposed hierarchical graph methodology can be also adapted to other imaging types, such as natural images, multiplexed images, hyperspectral images, satellite images, and other medical imaging domains, by incorporating adequate domain and task-specific entities.
+Notably, the proposed hierarchical graph methodology can also be adapted to other image modalities, such as natural images, multiplexed images, hyperspectral images, satellite images, and other medical imaging domains, by utilizing domain and task-specific entities. \\